memento-tech/oglasino-platform/terms-of-use.en.md

 ## 2. Who we are

 Oglasino is an online classifieds platform for buying, selling, and exchanging new and used goods.
 The platform operates in two country portals — Serbia (rs) and Montenegro (me) — and is accessible to visitors from other countries.
+Oglasino is available as a website and as native mobile apps for iOS and Android; these Terms apply however you access it.

 Oglasino is operated by: